System Assumptions

 Summary

-Key Takeaways: Auditing the Book's Constants
+Key Takeaways: Auditing the Book's constants

-- The ratios between constants are often more stable and informative than the absolute values.
-The ridge point (FLOPS/bandwidth), the memory-per-parameter cost (16 bytes for mixed-precision Adam), and the energy hierarchy (200\(\times\) between register and DRAM access) persist across hardware generations.
+- Ratios are durable: The ratios between constants are often more stable and informative than the absolute values.
+The ridge point (FLOPS/bandwidth), the memory-per-parameter cost (16 bytes for mixed-precision Adam), and the order-of-magnitude energy hierarchy (tens of thousands of times between a register access and a DRAM access) persist across hardware generations.